 At the start of the year, I was thinking about this as I wrote down some things I am grateful for in my gratitude journal and found myself giving thanks for my brother.

-Rob, 3 years younger than me, has a unique and precious place in my life and heart --our lives having run parallel for almost 62 years and not having other siblings.
+Rob, 3 years younger than me, has a unique and precious place in my life and heart --tomorrow is his birthday.
+Our lives have run parallel for 68 years.

-There is a set of photos taken on a summer's day, about 60 years ago by Mum that always makes me smile, and also feel sorry for having been so possessive of my toy pram.
-And he was having so much fun until I seized back my doll!
+There is a set of photos taken on a summer's day, long ago.
+They always make me smile and also feel sorry for having been such a meanie.
+Rob was having so much fun until I came along!

 We can talk for an hour about the most menial details of our lives, and they are important enough to keep us interested.

 He is intuitive, sensitive and instinctively knows my heart, for good or bad.
-Sometimes he knows what I am thinking before I express it in words.
+Sometimes he knows what I think before I express it in words.

-We are different in personality and outlook on life and yet we share a history no one else does; our childhood; and family dynamics.
+We are different in personality and outlook on life, yet we share a history no one else does; our childhood; and family dynamics.

 I sometimes measure the quality of whatever I am writing by how Rob might read it.
-He doesn't enjoy writing, but he is gifted in drawing and has the ability to describe a scene in a movie so well verbally, that when you actually see it, you recognize every detail and experience deja vu.
-He knows good writing and he isn't impressed with facades or jargon.
-He can sniff out insincerity pretty quickly.
+He doesn't enjoy writing, but he is gifted in drawing and has the ability to describe a scene in a movie so well verbally that when you actually see it, you recognize every detail and experience deja vu.

-So the last time we spoke and he said to me, "I sometimes feel that I just haven't done enough for other people," I reminded him of all that he means to me; how important his place in my life.
+Once long ago he said to me, "I sometimes feel that I just haven't done enough for other people."
+I reminded him of all that he means to me.